damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 I'M NOT THE OWNER OF THIS PROJECT AND ALL THE WORK BEHIND THIS ROM IS THANKS TO THE SWITCHROOT ORGANIZATION.

-THESE BUILDS ARE PUBLISHED WITHOUT ANY GUARANTEE OR SUPPORT, ARE JUST PERSONAL BUILD COMPILED BY ME THANKS TO THE SOURCE CODE AVAILABLE AT <b><a href="https://gitlab.com/switchroot/android/android_device_nvidia_t210-common/-/tree/lineage-17.1">SWITCHROOT GITLAB REPOSITORY</b></a>
+THESE BUILDS ARE PUBLISHED WITHOUT ANY GUARANTEE OR SUPPORT, ARE JUST PERSONAL BUILDS COMPILED BY ME THANKS TO THE SOURCE CODE AVAILABLE AT <b><a href="https://gitlab.com/switchroot/android/android_device_nvidia_t210-common/-/tree/lineage-17.1">SWITCHROOT GITLAB REPOSITORY</b></a>
 <br/>
 <br/>